atomicarchitects/atomicarchitects.github.io/group-meetings.md

 title: Group Meetings
 ---

-Our group meetings are Wednesdays at 4-5 PM ET.
-All meetings are in 36-462 (Allen Room), unless otherwise specified.
+Our group meetings are Thursdays at 4-5 PM ET.
+The detailed schedule is below.

 <table>
     <tr>